-Stockholder Feedback 2020 Program Changes Approved Extend the performance measurement period of the Performance-Based RSUs from 1-year to 3-years Performance-Based RSUs will have a 3-year performance period and will cliff-vest based on the achievement of the performance metrics for that period Adjust the operational performance Performance for the Performance-Based RSUs will be measured by: metrics for earning performance-based RSUs 3-year recurring revenue: revenue continues to be an important indicator of our strategic execution and foundational to our long-term success.
-Stockholders expressed support for continuing to include a revenue metric in the LTI award 3-year "LTI EBITDA" (as defined above): Earnings is a key measure of our overall financial performance and profitability.
-Stockholders expressed support for the inclusion of an earnings-related goal in the LTI award Increase the percentage of the LTI Program which consists of Target LTI award for 2020 will be 100% performance-based, allocated 35% in Performance-Based RSUs and 65% in Premium-Priced Options with a 115% price premium performance- based equity Premium-Priced Options directly tie the interests of our executives to those of our stockholders and incentivize strong stockholder returns.
-115% represents a rigorous premium in the context of our historic stock price trend, but moreover would require achievement of a stock price that has not been reached since July 2017
+Stockholder Feedback 2020 Program Changes Approved Extend the performance measurement period of the Performance-Based RSUs from 1-year to 3-years Performance-Based RSUs will have a 3-year performance period and will cliff-vest based on the achievement of the performance metrics for that period.
+Adjust the operational performance Performance for the Performance-Based RSUs will be measured by: metrics for earning performance-based RSUs 3-year recurring revenue: revenue continues to be an important indicator of our strategic execution and foundational to our long-term success.
+Stockholders expressed support for continuing to include a revenue metric in the LTI award.
+3-year "LTI EBITDA" (as defined above): Earnings is a key measure of our overall financial performance and profitability.
+Stockholders expressed support for the inclusion of an earnings-related goal in the LTI award.
+Increase the percentage of the LTI Program which consists of performance- based equity